DavidkodiCS/Trippy-Mako/Trippy-Mako/proposal/proposal.md

 The final version of our Capstone project will be complete by April.

-**Code Delivery**
+**Code Delivery** ✅

 Every version of our Capstone project will be delivered to our customer through our repository every two weeks.
-Capt Burn is a member of our GitHub repository so he is constantly aware of our progress.
+Capt Burn is a member of our GitHub repository so he is constantly able to track our progress.

-**Usage License**
+**Usage License** ✅

 The software developed as part of the capstone course becomes property of the DoD.
 The Computer Science Department does not assume any